 The philosopher and former executive editor of The Economist, Anthony Gottlieb, discusses religion and suggests that belief in God only truly declines in a society when economic development brings existential security.

-Dialogues Concerning Natural Religion, and The Natural History of Religion
+Dialogues and Natural History of Religion

 by David Hume